-With Christmas season getting into full swing, it is time to decorate the house for the holidays.
-One of the most significant considerations regarding holiday decor is the color palette.
+With the Christmas season getting into full swing, it is time to decorate the house for the holidays.
+But what color palette will you use?

-Traditional Christmas colors are popular for a reason, but modern interior designers remind us that other colors can represent the Christmas spirit just as well.
+Traditional Christmas colors are popular for a reason, but modern interior designers remind us that a wide range of colors can showcase the Christmas spirit.

 When deciding which Christmas colors to use for your motif, you can incorporate the symbolism behind specific colors while embracing your love for certain aesthetics.